rheiland/xml2jupyter/paper/paper.md

 $ python xml2jupyter.py config_biorobots.xml test_user_params.py
 $ jupyter notebook test_gui.ipynb
 ```
-This should produce the following result:
+This should produce the following notebook in your browser after selecting `Run all` in the `Cell` menu:

 ![](images/test_screen.png)